A slack clone in 5 lines of bash

 Less loosely-managed communities may wish to restrict channel write access to members only.

-achieves this by maintaining multiple copies of the suc
+root achieves this by maintaining multiple copies of the suc binary.

 Let's assume that

-is usually a passwordless, shellless user who owns no files, to whom ownership of a process is transferred when one wants to prevent said process from being allowed to do any damage on the system. users red
+root creates nobody-like1010: nobody is usually a passwordless, shellless user who owns no files, to whom ownership of a process is transferred when one wants to prevent said process from being allowed to do any damage on the system. users red and blue.
+She then creates two copies of suc, one

 for each group: